Constellations in prime elements of number fields: Szemer e di-type theorems for short intervals

-holds. \item For the subset $T$ in \eqref{en:measurebelow_a} and $\alpha\in A\setminus T$, $\alpha \OK +W\ideala =\ideala$ holds. \end{enumerate} \end{definition} The difference of Definition~\ref{definition=logpseudorandom_a} from Definition~\ref{definition=logpseudorandom} is that the appearance of $a$ in the exponent for the upper bound on $W$, and the lower bound on the width of the interval for the pseudorandom condition in \eqref{en:pseudorandom_a} is changed from $\frac{M}{W}$ to $\frac{M^a}{W\log^{\circ 2}M}$.
-The reason for the change in the numerator from $M$ to $M^a$ is similar to the situation in Proposition~\ref{proposition=SPsilog_QQ}; the width of the interval is $M^a$ instead of $M$.
-The factor $\log^{\circ 2}M$ in the denominator is introduced for the removal of a small $n$-dimensional cube from a larger one in the pigeonhole principle.
+The difference of Definition~\ref{definition=logpseudorandom_a} from Definition~\ref{definition=logpseudorandom} is that the appearance of $a$ in the exponent for the upper bound on $W$, and the lower bound on the width of the interval for the pseudorandom condition in \eqref{en:pseudorandom_a} is changed from $\frac{M}{W}$ to $\frac{\uvarsigma M^a}{W}$.
+The reason for the change is similar to the situation in Proposition~\ref{proposition=SPsilog_QQ}; the width of the interval is $M^a$ instead of $M$.
+The factor $\uvarsigma$ is needed for the proof of Theorem~\ref{theorem=package_a}.
 The role of the exponent $a$ in the upper bound on the size of an exceptional set $T$ in \eqref{en:measurebelow_a} and \eqref{en:coprime_a} is a minor issue.
 It is placed so as to force the containment of the set $\logpseua$ in $\logpseu$; the former will be defined in Definition~\ref{definition=logpseudorandom_infinite_a}.
 The removal of an exceptional set $T$ is necessary even in the weak form of the short interval version.
 Indeed, it cannot be avoided unless $\OKt$ is finite; see the proof of Theorem~\ref{theorem=logpseudorandom_a}.
 This is in contrast to Proposition~\ref{proposition=SPsilog_QQ}, where no exceptional set was needed.